 First Merchants Corporation Response: In future filings, we propose to change Note 22 to read substantially as follows: Statement of Financial Accounting Standards No. 133, Accounting for Derivative Instruments and Hedging Activities (SFAS 133), as amended and interpreted, establishes accounting and reporting standards for derivative instruments, including certain derivative instruments embedded in other contracts, and for hedging activities.
-As required by SFAS 133, the

-Corporation records all derivatives on the balance sheet at fair value.
+As required by SFAS 133, the Corporation records all derivatives on the balance sheet at fair value.
 The accounting for changes in the fair value of derivatives depends on the intended use of the derivative and the resulting designation.
 Derivatives used to hedge the exposure to changes in the fair value of an asset, liability, or firm commitment attributable to a particular risk, such as interest rate risk, are considered fair value hedges.
 Derivatives used to hedge the exposure to variability in expected future cash flows, or other types of forecasted transactions, are considered cash flow hedges.
 Hedge ineffectiveness, if any, is measured periodically throughout the life of the hedging relationship.

 The Corporation's objective in using derivatives is to add stability to interest income and to manage its exposure to changes in interest rates.
 To accomplish this objective, the Corporation uses interest rate floors to protect the Corporation against movements in interest rates below the instruments' strike rates, over the lives of the agreements.
-The interest rate floors have an aggregate notional amount of \$250,000,000, with strike rates that range from 6.0% to 7.5%, and maturity dates through August 1, 2009.
-During 2006, such derivatives were used to hedge the variable cash flows associated with existing variable-rate loan asset pools that are based on the prime rate (Prime).
+The interest rate floors have notional amounts of \$50,000,000, \$100,000,000, and \$100,000,000 with corresponding strike rates of 6.0%, 7.0% and 7.5%, respectively.
+All of the floors have maturity dates of August 1, 2009.
+During 2006, the floors were used to hedge the variable cash flows associated with existing variable-rate loan asset pools that are based on the prime rate (Prime).
 For accounting purposes, the floors are designated as cash flow hedges of the overall changes in cash flows on the first Prime-based interest payments received by the Corporation each calendar month during the terms of the hedges that, in aggregate for each period, are interest payments on principal from specified portfolios equal to the notional amounts of the floors.